Narsaq massacre: Aftermath

 The man in custody was identified as an 18-year-old student who confessed to the killings, said police inspector Lars Heilman.
-The suspect's name was later released as Abel Klemmensen (b.
+The suspect's name was later released as Abel Mikaelsen Klemmensen (b.
 1971).
 The crime scene was described as "gruesome" by the police.
 A team of police forensic scientists traveled to Narsaq from Copenhagen to investigate the killings, but were delayed by heavy snowfall.
 Those killed, all Inuit (like the perpetrator), were identified only as three men, aged 18, 33 and 34, and four women, aged 18, 19, 26 and 29.
 The wounded man was only identified as a "22-year-old man in stable condition with head wounds".

 Klemmensen was later diagnosed as suffering from narcissistic personality disorder and was sentenced to indefinite detention at a psychiatric institution in March 1991.
 Considered too dangerous for the open and semi-open prisons in Greenland, he was moved to Herstedvester, a prison with facilities for psychiatric treatment in Denmark.
 Following an assessment, Klemmensen was allowed to serve at a semi-open facility in 2008.
 He first requested parole in 2011, but it was denied.
-In 2015, the High Court of Greenland granted him a five year parole and he was released.
+In 2015, the High Court of Greenland granted him a five-year parole and he was released.